yousra291987/ChiCMaxima/README.md

 An example run on chromosome 1 of a mouse embryonic stem cells (Schoenfelder et al, 2015):

 ChiCMaxima_caller.r -i Chr1_ES.ibed -o Chr1_ES_significant_interactions.ibed

+To add more stringency you can intersect data from biological replicates with possibility to have a flexible window of intersection.
+To do so:
+2/ Using Histogram_ChiCMaxima.r you can identify the flexible window size to use for biological replicates intersection.

+3/ Finally, with ChiCMaxima_Total.r you can identify significant interactions that are reproducible in the biological replicates.

 We have also added a simple example in the "examples/" directory for your convenience.